-- Make peace with your marriage’s sexual dynamic vs. feeling frustrated or ashamed.
-See it as an opportunity to grow and become more Christ-like by mastering self.
+- 2) Make peace with your marriage’s sexual dynamic vs. feeling frustrated or ashamed.
+See it as an opportunity to grow and become more Christ-like by mastering the self.

-- Be respectful of his differing level of desire rather than making him feel worse or unmanly for being different than the stereotype.
+- 3) Be respectful of his differing level of desire rather than making him feel worse or unmanly for being different than the stereotype.
 It’s especially difficult for men who are the lower-desire partner to even talk about it, but be wise in addressing it.

-- Back off a bit.
+- 4) Back off a bit.
 Don’t tirelessly pursue and put pressure on him.
 It’ll just make things worse.
-When you mess with anyone’s agency you’ll just get resistance, defensiveness, passive aggressiveness, etc.)
+When you mess with anyone’s agency you’ll just increase the chances of resistance, defensiveness, passive-aggressiveness, etc.

 - 5) Discuss the factors that affect desire.
 Gently encourage some discussion about what he thinks might be affecting his desire.
 He may or may not know and he may or may not feel safe enough to be completely honest with you.
 (You might consider the help of a therapist if this is the case.)
 Also, listen to what makes him feel connected and work on those things.
 Specifically you can work to identify each other’s sexual accelerators and brakes.
 (See factors in “Help for the Higher-Desire Wife” #1.)
 Don’t assume things, talk respectfully with each other about your thoughts and feelings.
 Work together and grow together to come to a suitable situation.

-- Be more affectionate for its own sake—touch more often in loving ways and not just to have it lead to something else.
+- 6) Be more affectionate for its own sake—touch more often in loving ways and not just to have it lead to something else.
 Any lower-desire partner doesn’t want to feel like everything is about sex.